Skip to main content

 Visitor Facilities And Travel

-The park's main visitor center is located at the former Valle Chacabuco estancia, which has been converted into a lodge and research station.
+The park's main visitor centre is located at a former estancia that has been converted into a lodge and research station.
 Basic camping facilities exist at several trail points.
-The nearest town with full services is Perito Moreno, approximately 100 km north.
+The nearest town with full services is Perito Moreno, approximately 90–100 km north.
 Access is via Route 40, the iconic Patagonian highway.
 A 4WD vehicle is recommended for park interior roads.
 The park is open year-round, though winter (June–August) access can be difficult due to snow.
 Guided tours by park rangers and private operators are available.

 Conservation And Sustainability